mehulghosal/AiAllergy-Frontend/README.md

 # aiallergy-front

-## submission to PennApps 2019f
+App front-end for PennApps2019f submission "AI Allergy".
+Created by front-end designers Mehul Ghosal and Salih Shah.

+## Creation
-* built with flutter and dart
-* designed on Android Studio with OnePlus 5t; Android 9

-* to install, clone repo, and install the apk to an android phone
+AI Allergy is an app that was built with Flutter and Dart and designed on Android Studio with OnePlus 5t.
+Android 9 was used to install, clone repo, and install the APK to an Android phone.

+## Usage

+AI Allergy front end is used in conjunction with AI Allergy back end.
+Together, they create a machine learning system capable of identifying allergens in common foods.